Introduction

 #endif

-#ifdef LOGIC_D // this code will not run, since LOGIC_D isn't defined
+#ifdef LOGIC_D // this will not run, since LOGIC_D isn't defined

 #endif